 And, if you're looking for new indoor garden ideas, then the Houseplant Studios are a must-visit, promising lots of beautiful, sensory displays to inspire.
 There will also be a daily plant clinic to help you give the best indoor plants the best care.

 Refuel with delicious food and drink

-As well as this, there will be a selection of hot and cold food and drink outlets around the showground.
-Cafes, food courts and picnic areas are perfect for a quick bite to eat.
+There will also be a selection of hot and cold food and drink outlets around the showground.
+Cafes, food courts, and picnic areas are perfect for a quick bite to eat.

 Shop beautiful plants, garden accessories, gifts and more

-All around the showground, you'll find a range of exhibitors selling their innovative horticultural-themed products.
-From gardening essentials to home decorations, each exhibitor at the show is hand-picked and together offer a fabulous shopping experience.
-From garden buildings and seating to jewellery, textiles, and arts and crafts, there will be something to tempt everyone.
+Each exhibitor at the show is hand-picked and together, will offer a fabulous shopping experience.
+From garden tools, buildings, and seating to jewellery, textiles, and new plant varieties for your own flower bed ideas, there will be something to tempt everyone.